top of page

 Use inclusive language

-Society is made up of diverse communities and groups and you want to give as many people as possible the opportunity to feel included.
+Society is made up of diverse communities, and you want to give as many people as possible the opportunity to feel included.
 So make your communications work harder and use inclusive language.
 For example:

-• avoid jargon unless you’re confident it will chime with your audience
+avoid jargon unless you’re confident it will resonate with your audience

-• understand the communication needs of different groups, and always put people first.
-For example, an individual doesn’t ‘suffer from’ a disability, and someone in a wheelchair isn’t ‘wheelchair-bound’, they are a ‘wheelchair user’.
+understand the communication needs of different groups, and challenge stereotypes.
+For example, an individual doesn’t ‘suffer from’ a disability, and someone in a wheelchair isn’t ‘wheelchair-bound’; they are a ‘wheelchair user’.
 Avoid using phrases like ‘the opposite sex’ (it makes no sense when you consider transgender and non-binary people).
-Avoid ‘man’ and ‘mankind’; instead, use ‘humanity’ or ‘humankind’, ‘persons’, ‘people’.
+Avoid ‘man’ and ‘mankind’; instead, use ‘humanity’ or ‘humankind’.
+Say "Hello, everyone" instead of "Hello, ladies and gentlemen".

 Why not do a critique of your last communication or marketing campaign?
-See if you can make any improvements based on the tips I’ve set out.
+See if you can make any improvements based on the tips above.
 And if you have tips of your own, please share them in the comments.